tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.losses.hinge_loss.md

     target: Deprecated alias for `labels`.

   Returns:
-    An `Output` of same shape as logits and target representing the loss values across the batch.
+    A `Tensor` of same shape as logits and target representing the loss values across the batch.

   Raises: